compsocialscience/summer-institute/2020/paris/apply.md

 **Applications can be submitted in French or in English.**

-**In order to be guaranteed full consideration, all application materials must be submitted before March 20th, 2020.**
+**In order to be guaranteed full consideration, all application materials must be submitted before April 15th, 2020.**

 Inquiries can be sent to SICSSParis@gmail.com